zavetsec/ZavetSec-NetworkInventory/README.md

 ## Part of ZavetSec Toolkit

-`Zavet-Sec-NetworkInventory` is part of the [ZavetSec](https://github.com/zavetsec) open-source DFIR and InfoSec toolkit — self-contained, dependency-free tools built for Windows SOC environments.
+`ZavetSec-NetworkInventory` is part of the [ZavetSec](https://github.com/zavetsec) open-source DFIR and InfoSec toolkit — self-contained, dependency-free tools built for Windows SOC environments.

 | Tool | Description |
 |---|---|